OB-Gyn Doctor in Arcadia, CA

-Dr. Prema Kothandaraman and her team of Gynecology/Urogynecology Doctor provide specialized women’s health care at the ob-gyn & incontinence center.
-Call us or book an appointment online today.
-We have convenient locations to serve you.
+An Ob-Gyn or obstetrician-gynecologist, is a medical professional who specializes in in two distinct but closely related fields of medicine: obstetrics and gynecology.
+Dr. Prema Kothandaraman and her team of Gynecology/Urogynecology Doctors provide specialized women’s health care at the ob-gyn & incontinence center.
+Contact us or book an appointment online today.
+Our clinic is located at 622 W Duarte Rd Ste 305 Arcadia, CA 91007.

 Table of Contents: